KeyboardKit/website/collections/_posts/2021/2021-10-06-keyboardkit-5-RC.md

 tags:   general
 ---

 The KeyboardKit 5.0 RC is out!
-This post will explain what to expect when upgrading your apps to the RC or running the latest demo, as well as when 5.0 can expect to launch.
+This post explains what to expect when upgrading your apps to the RC or running the latest demo, as well as when 5.0 can expect to launch.

 ## Biggest changes